Nuzair46/GTAV-Mods-Switch/README.md

 > commandline.txt with "-scofflineonly" is created so that the the only launcher offline, preventing any accidental access to online mode.
 >
 When Mods are disabled:
-> asiloader and openiv plugins are backed up in a folder and deleted from the GTAV dir.
+> asiloader,ENB,Menyoo trainer(if you have it), ScripthookV and openiv plugins are backed up in a folder and deleted from the GTAV dir.
 > Also the above created commandline.txt file is removed.

 #### Installation / How to run?